 If you think you don't need a credit card because you've already got one (or a few), don't hesitate to say no to that tempting offer!
 For good measure, you can ask if you can be removed from their call list for other offers.
 If you still receive one in the mail, you can choose not to activate it by simply not using it.
 Also, consider reporting the incident to the BSP's Financial Consumer Affairs Group by calling 708-7087 or sending an email at [email protected].

 What if I don’t qualify for a pre-approved credit card?

 Again, getting rejected is not the end of the world.
 If you’ve done your best and still don’t qualify for a pre-approved credit card, then it is time to apply for a secured one.
 A secured credit card is issued by banks for those who have a cash deposit to back it up once the cardholder fails to pay for his debts.
 The cash deposit serves as collateral to the account.
 It acts as a security deposit once the cardholder can’t make payments.

 Most secured credit cards are issued to those who get declined for a regular card.
 Most people with limited or bad credit history start their credit card ventures with a secured one.
 Once they have proven the issuers that they are capable of paying their debts responsibly, the secured card becomes a reference to regular or higher tier credit cards.

 Always remember: credit cards are tools.
 They increase your spending power, but not your income.
 In many cases, they represent spending money you don't even have in the first place.
 So when it comes to these little plastic wonders, tread lightly.

-Ready to face the credit card processing challenge?
+Ready to face the credit card processing challenges?
 Compare the best out there through GoBear.com/ph/credit-card.